frequently asked questions

 Why and when did Sonoma Splash get started?

 In 2005, the Sonoma Valley high school swimming pool, which also served as the only public access community pool in Sonoma Valley, was abruptly closed.
-Soon after, an existing 501(c)3 nonprofit, The Sonoma Valley Health & Recreation Association was re-purposed to focus solely on building a community access aquatic facility for all Sonoma Valley residents.
-The nonprofit became known as Sonoma Splash, and has been working over 10 years to bring a community pool to the Valley.
-We have finally succeeded with the Sonoma Valley high school partnership!
+Soon after, an existing 501(c)3 nonprofit, The Sonoma Valley Health & Recreation Association was re-purposed to focus solely on building a community access aquatic facility for all Sonoma Valley residents; the nonprofit became known as Sonoma Splash.ย We have finally succeeded with the Sonoma Valley high school partnership!

 This is an excellent example of a partnership between a school district and a nonprofit to provide state-of-the-art facilities and programming for the community.